aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 Follow the provided testing instructions to test their code on your VM.

-If you made changes (with their permission), commit and push them to that branch:
+If you made changes (with their permission), you can commit and push them to that branch.
+Note that you will most likely need to be given permission on GitHub by the developer to push changes to their branch.

     git commit -m "Changes made"
     git push their_fork branch_name